ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

 ### To provide root user permissions to Active Directory (AD) users
 {: #provide-root-permission}

-To provide root user permissions to AD users of "POCDOMAIN.LOCAL" domain on a Linux machine:
+To provide root user permissions to AD users of "POCDOMAIN.LOCAL" domain on a Linux system:
-1. Open a terminal or connect to the Linux machine.
+1. Open a terminal or connect to the Linux system.
-2. Edit the sudoers file using the visudo command:
+2. Edit the sudoers file by using the visudo command:
     `sudo visudo`
 3. Locate the section in the sudoers file that configures user privileges: